-Professor in Environmental Modelling, Faculty of Science
+Professor in Environmental Modelling, Faculty of VC's Office

 Neil trained as a physicist (Universities of Exeter and Birmingham) but thanks to an accident of history ended up working in the environmental/agricultural science area at the University of Nottingham (literally an accident of history, namely the Chernobyl nuclear accident which led to funding for environmental radioactivity research).
 He has been involved in model work related to the fate of trace elements in the environment (especially radionuclides) as well as models of crop growth in response to environmental conditions.
 In recent years he has been interested in ways to measure how the representation of processes in models influences predictions.